| Welcome to HollywoodHiFi.net, the long- awaited Internet home of non-singing celebrities'

 wrote a 535-page memoir that covered everything from her abortion to the curative powers of bee pollen, yet

-never once mentioned the years she spent trying to turn
+never once mentioned the years she spent trying to turn Sunset Boulevard into a musical).
+We hope to rectify

 that sad situation, and in so doing, address some of the burning questions of our time, to wit: Why did Atlantic